How does sugarcane capture carbon and reduce your carbon footprint?

 Are sugar plastic bottles 100% kerbside recyclable?

 Yes.
-Sugarcane-based HDPE is physically and chemically identical to traditional petrochemical plastic.
-This means it can be recycled in the same chain used for recycling traditional high-density polyethylene (#2) from petrochemical sources (unlike other bio-based plastics for which no recycling system exists).
+Sugarcane-based HDPE (high-density polyethylene) is physically and chemically identical to traditional petrochemical plastic.
+This means it can be recycled in the same chain used for recycling traditional (#2) from petrochemical sources (unlike other bio-based plastics which can’t be recycled this way).
+Across the ecostore range we’re now incorporating recycled plastic into our bottles, in a 50:50 mix of sugar plastic and recycled plastic – which is also 100% kerbside recyclable and refillable.

 Is it biodegradable?